Gamify-IT/docs/user-manuals/overworld/README.md

 ## Overview

 The overworld consists of multiple `worlds` and `dungeons`.
-Throughout these areas, students can discover course contents like playable [minigames](../README.md) and dialogues with `NPCs`.
+Throughout these areas students can discover course contents like playable [minigames](../README.md) and dialogues with `NPCs`.
 The player (the character in the middle of the picture) can walk around and interact with various objects such as the NPC on the left or `books` providing useful information.
 The `HUD` helps navigating with the minimap and keeping track of the progress with the progress bar.
 ![overworld](../../images/overworld.webp)

 ## Gameplay